Silvinho Esajas

-Silvinho Randy Esajas (born 10 September 2002) is a professional footballer who plays as a defender for Volendam.
+Silvinho Randy Esajas (born 10 September 2002) is a professional footballer who plays as a defender for club Volendam.
 Born in the Netherlands, he represents the Suriname national team.

 Club career

 Esajas joined the Zeeburgia youth academy in 2009 at the age of 7, before moving to Hellas Verona in 2019.
 On 1 September 2020, Esajas signed a professional contract with ADO Den Haag.
 Esajas made his debut with ADO Den Haag in a 4–1 Eredivisie loss to FC Utrecht on 4 April 2021.

 On 20 January 2025, Esajas left ADO Den Haag by mutual consent.

+Three days later, Esajas joined Volendam on an amateur basis, with an option of a further three-year contract beginning in the 2025–26 season.